 - 1. Visual Therapy. - 2.
 Any vision services, treatment or materials not specifically listed as a Covered Service or supply. - 3.
-Low vision services and hardware for adults. - 4.
-Non-network care, except when pre-authorized.
+Two pair of glasses as a substitute for bifocals. - 4.
+Low vision services and hardware for adults. - 5.
+Non-network care without Prior Authorization.